ginjera/mokomakambo/content/underpaid.rst

 .. topic:: **Underpaid**

     Some good people become badly underpaid.
-If you're in this spot, but likeyour work, cheer up; all is not lost.
+If you're in this spot, but like your work, cheer up; all is not lost.

     Resign.
 Go to the personnel department.
-Fillin the forms.
+Fill in the forms.
 Apply for your old position.
 Under "salary objective", put down what you should be paid.

-    If your diagnosis is correct, you'll be far and away the best-qualified applicabnt for your old job and cheap at this new price.
+    If your diagnosis is correct, you'll be far and away the best-qualified applicant for your old job and cheap at this new price.
 When I bullied a griping friend into doing this, he ended up with a 30 per cent pay raise, in a company that didn't believe in paying people.

     If they don't rehire you because of "regulations", it's time you left the company anyway, because they've got the tail on the front of the dog.